amandaguglieri/hackinglife/docs/hashcat.md

 # first 8 letter will be lowercase and the ninth one will be from the all-character pool
 ```

+Hashcat and John come with pre-built rule lists that we can use for our password generating and cracking purposes.
+One of the most used rules is best64.rule

 ## Cracking Password of Microsoft Word file

 ```
 cd /root/Desktop/
 /usr/share/john/office2john.py MS_Word_Document.docx > hash

 cat hash

 MS_Word_Document.docx:$office$*2013*100000*256*16*ff2563844faca58a12fc42c5036f9cf8*ffaf52db903dbcb6ac2db4bab6d343ab*c237403ec97e5f68b7be3324a8633c9ff95e0bb44b1efcf798c70271a54336a2

 Remove the first part.
-Hash woul be
+Hash would be
 $office$*2013*100000*256*16*ff2563844faca58a12fc42c5036f9cf8*ffaf52db903dbcb6ac2db4bab6d343ab*c237403ec97e5f68b7be3324a8633c9ff95e0bb44b1efcf798c70271a54336a2

 hashcat -a 0 -m 9600 --status hash /root/Desktop/wordlists/1000000-password-seclists.txt --force